rombdn/dogsled/README.md

 Dogsled
 =========

-Little weekend project with HTML5 canvas and Box2D.
+Weekend project with Canvas and Box2D.

 You can play it here : http://www.wajrak.com